reflectoring/reflectoring.github.io/_posts/2021-01-20-getting-started-with-graphql.md

 This is a subscription for adding a new `Product`.

 ## Server-Side Implementation
-GraphQL has several [server side](https://graphql.org/code/#javascript-server) implementations available in multiple languages.
+GraphQL has several [server-side](https://graphql.org/code/#javascript-server) implementations available in multiple languages.
 These implementations roughly follow a pipeline pattern with the following stages:

-1. An endpoint is exposed which accepts GraphQL queries.
+1. We expose an endpoint that accepts GraphQL queries.
 2. We define a schema with types, queries, and mutations.
-3. We associate functions called resolvers with the types in the respective programming language to fetch data from underlying systems.
+3. We associate a function called "resolver" for each type to fetch data from underlying systems.

 A GraphQL endpoint can live alongside REST APIs.
 Similar to REST, the GraphQL endpoint will also depend on a business logic layer for fetching data from underlying systems.